Guilin, China - Things to Do in Guilin

 Top Things to Do in Guilin

-Li River bamboo raft to Yangshuo
+Li River bamboo raft from Xingping to Nine Horses Fresco

 Reed Flute Cave light show